lake-wg/edhoc/draft-ietf-lake-edhoc.md

 PRK_exporter  = EDHOC-KDF( PRK_out, 10, h'', hash_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where hash_length denotes the output size in bytes of the EDHOC hash algorithm of the selected cipher suite.

-PRK_exporter MUST be derived anew from PRK_out if EDHOC-KeyUpdate is used, see {{keyupdate}}.
+Note that PRK_exporter changes everytime EDHOC-KeyUpdate is used, see {{keyupdate}}.

 The (label, context) pair used in EDHOC-Exporter must be unique, i.e., a (label, context) MUST NOT be used for two different purposes.
 However an application can re-derive the same key several times as long as it is done in a secure way.
 For example, in most encryption algorithms the same key can be reused with different nonces.
 The context can for example be the empty CBOR byte string.